Would you like to make this site your homepage? It's fast and easy...

 for life.
 The best summary of its meaning is future life, life

+after death.
 This hieroglyph is

 sometimes called the key of the Nile.
 The symbol is associated